 Tani was the lead author of two of the top 10 cited articles between 2000-2009 in the scientific journal Cryobiology.

-Tani volunteers as a coach for the MIT Lincoln Laboratory’s robotic outreach program, which sponsors teams of grade school students for the FIRST® LEGO® League (FLL) competition.
-In 2017, his team won the first place trophy in Computer Programming at the Massachusetts state FLL tournament.
+Tani has volunteered as a coach for the MIT Lincoln Laboratory’s robotic outreach program, which sponsors teams of grade school students for the FIRST® LEGO® League (FLL) competition.
+In 2017, his team won the first-place trophy in Computer Programming at the Massachusetts state FLL tournament.